-Abou El Fetouh’s curatorial projects include Rtiuals of Signs and Metamorphoses (2018) at Red Brick Art Museum, Beijing; Durub Al Tawaya, an annual performance event at Abu Dhabi Art (2013–2018); Captive of Love (2017); The Time is Out of Joint, Sharjah Art Foundation and Asian Culture Complex, Gwangju (2016); Lest the Two Seas Meet, Museum of Modern Art, Warsaw (2015); Home Works 6, Ashkal Alwan, Beirut (2013); Sharjah Biennial 9 (2009); Roaming Inner Landscapes, Bibliotheca Alexandrina and Garage Theatre, Alexandria (2004); Windows (a multidisciplinary festival of contemporary arts), Minya and Cairo (2004); DisORIENTation, House of World Cultures, Berlin (2003) and It’s Happening in the Garage, Jesuits Cultural Center, Alexandria (2000).
+Abou El Fetouh has been selected as the curator of UAE artist Abdullah Al Saadi’s solo exhibition at the 60th Venice Art Biennale (2024).
+Among Abou El Fetouh’s other curatorial projects are the annual performance season Perform Sharjah, Sharjah Art Foundation (2022–ongoing); Public Art of Expo 2020, Dubai (2021–2022); Rituals of Signs and Metamorphoses and Captive of Love, Red Brick Art Museum, Beijing (2018 and 2017, respectively); The Time is Out of Joint, Sharjah Art Foundation and Asian Culture Complex, Gwangju (2016); Lest the Two Seas Meet, Museum of Modern Art, Warsaw (2015); annual performance event Durub Al Tawaya, Abu Dhabi Art (2013–2018); Home Works 6, Ashkal Alwan, Beirut (2013); Sharjah Biennial 9 (2009); Roaming Inner Landscapes, Bibliotheca Alexandrina and Garage Theatre, Alexandria (2004); multidisciplinary festival of contemporary arts Windows, Minya and Cairo (2004); DisORIENTation, House of World Cultures, Berlin (2003); and It’s Happening in the Garage, Jesuits Cultural Center, Alexandria (2000).

 Abou El Fetouh started his career as an art director and theatre scenographer.
 From 2000 to 2005, he worked on designing and rehabilitating abandoned or misused buildings for use as cultural venues.
-These spaces included the Garage Theatre, Alexandria; Collectif 12, Paris; Windows Theatre, Minya; The House, Amman; The Factory Space in the Townhouse Gallery, Cairo; Ness El Fen, Tunis and Geneina Theatre, Cairo.
+These spaces include the Garage Theatre, Alexandria; Collectif 12, Paris; Windows Theatre, Minya; The House, Amman; The Factory Space in Townhouse Gallery, Cairo; Ness El Fen, Tunis; and Geneina Theatre, Cairo.

-Born in Cairo, Abou El Fetouh currently lives and works in Brussels.
+Born in Cairo, Abou El Fetouh currently lives and works between Brussels and Sharjah.

 The Time is Out of Joint (2016)